Butterfly Tuna – Gasterochisma melampus

 Once the tuna matures its head becomes blunter.
 Its first dorsal fin shrinks and separates from the 2nd dorsal fin.
 (See below).
 The pelvic fins also shrink and they become a size more in keeping with the fish’s bulk.

 The other major distinguishing feature of the butterfly tuna is its scales which really have to be seen to be believed.
 On this species, they are extremely large and rough and give the impression that the tuna is enclosed in a fish-net stocking with perfectly aligned rows of scales crisscrossing the fishes entire body.
-It is these scales that are the principle reason for the butterfly tuna’s other common name – scaly tuna.
+It is these scales that are the principal reason for the butterfly tuna’s other common name – scaly tuna.

 Little is known about the habits of this species and its movements around our coasts are a bit of an enigma.
 From the little information that is available, we can ascertain that it is a widely cosmopolitan deep-water species that can be caught worldwide in waters from the tropics right down to around 45 deg south.
 Here in New Zealand catches range from areas as geographically diverse as Dusky Sound in Fiordland to Bushett Shoals in Canterbury and then right up the East Coast to the north of Gisborne in the North Island.
 Although by far the majority of specimens caught by recreational anglers have been in the productive waters off the Fiordland coast.
 These fish have been predominately small juvenile tuna up to 5kg in weight although every now and then the occasional mature individual is landed and these fish have been known to top a massive 35kg in weight.
 Unfortunately, these larger specimens are generally taken by the commercial sector – what one of these adult tuna would be like on the end of a rod one can only wonder but if they show only a portion of the power and stamina of their smaller brethren they would be a real handful.

 As a sports fish, the butterfly tuna would have to be an excellent candidate for light tackle.
-Trolled lures, flys or small spinners presented on lines of 10kg and below would really enable these fish to show their stuff.
+Trolled lures, fly or small spinners presented on lines of 10kg and below would really enable these fish to show their stuff.
 The real problem at this point is finding enough fish on a regular basis to cast a lure at because as things stand at the moment their movements in Fiordland waters are not well understood and most of the captures to this point have come as bonuses from anglers targeting other species.

 These tuna appear off Fiordland’s coast throughout the summer months and those few that have been caught have been taken during the brief period between December and May which incidentally coincides with the period of most angler activity in this remote area.
 They may be present in other months of the year but as angling pressure is almost non-existent over the winter months we have yet to conclusively add that piece to the puzzle.